 Picea are a difficult tree species to style as bonsai.
 Their habit of throwing out whorls of branches leads to bar branches and trunks can have poor taper unless care is taken in training, backbudding is rare so it can be difficult to keep the foliage mass close to the trunk.

-There are many Picea species that are suitable for Bonsai cultivation most have short needles and respond well to Bonsai cultivation.
+There are some Picea species that are more suitable for Bonsai cultivation most have short needles and respond well to Bonsai cultivation.
 Some species such as Picea glauca 'Albertiana conica' are naturally slow-growing and can take many years to develop.
 Probably the most frequently used Picea species for Bonsai is P. abies though P. orientalis, P. glauca and P. sitchensis/ Sitka spruce are of equal value.

 BONSAI CULTIVATION NOTES